UPTO 35% off on All UPSC Courses 2024-25.

 • Pakistan resorted to the tactics of low intensity war and started the separatist and militant insurgency in Kashmir in the late 1980s in the name of Jihad.

-• Existence of dis-satisfied group of Kashmiri’s named Jammu and Kashmir Liberation Front (JKLF) was used by Pakistan for insurgency.
-Yasin Malik was a leader of JKLF who organized militancy in Kashmir and demanded the independence of the Jammu and Kashmir but later on Yasin Malik denounced the path of violence and believed in peace talk to resolve the dispute.
+• Existence of a dis-satisfied group of Kashmiri’s named Jammu and Kashmir Liberation Front (JKLF) was used by Pakistan for insurgency.
+Yasin Malik was a leader of JKLF who organized militancy in Kashmir and demanded the independence of Jammu and Kashmir but later on Yasin Malik denounced the path of violence and believed in peace talks to resolve the dispute.

-• But with the help of Pakistan intelligence agency ISI infiltration through the border led to establishment of new terrorist organization in the valley such as Hizbul Mujahedeen, Lashkar-e-taiba, Jaish-e-Mohammed Harkart-ul-Jehad-e-islami (Huji), etc.
+• But with the help of Pakistan intelligence agency ISI infiltration through the border led to establishment of new terrorist organization in the valley such as Hizbul Mujahideen, Lashkar-e-taiba, Jaish-e-Mohammed Harkart-ul-Jehad-e-islami (Huji), etc.

 • Establishment of these terrorist organizations in the valley resulted ethnic cleansing which forced many Kashmiri Pandits to leave the valley and this resulted in demographic change in the valley.

-• Along with role of external player i.e. Pakistan the Indian government failed to fulfill the aspirations of local people, lack of development, militarization of the region, disputed state election of 1987 fuelled the militancy in the valley which forced some of state legislative members forming armed insurgent groups.
+• Along with role of external player i.e. Pakistan the Indian government failed to fulfill the aspirations of local people, lack of development, militarization of the region, disputed state election of 1987 fuelled the militancy in the valley which forced some of state legislative members to form armed insurgent groups.

-Adoption of irregular warfare in Kashmir by the ISI:
+Adoption of irregular warfare in Jammu and Kashmir by the ISI

 • Irregular warfare consists of tribal warfare, small wars, and low intensity war.
-This aimed to psychological destruction.
+This aimed at psychological destruction.

 • The results which cannot be achieved by direct war can be shaped by the low intensity war.